 Walk through historic Kona town

 The waterfront area of Kona is compact and easy to walk through and see the major attractions in town including the shops, historic monuments and harbor area.
 You can pass through the main drag, drop into a local farmers market and see some of the historic places to visit in town.
-Check out this site for more information on visiting Kona town and images around town.
+Check out our comprehensive list of things to do in Kona town here for more information on visiting Kona town and images around town.

 Taste Fresh Portuguese bread, demo and sale at Greenwell farms